Intriguing Properties of Contrastive Losses: Generalized contrastive loss and differences among its instantiations

+\paragraph{Comparing different instantiations of generalized contrastive loss.} Here we ask: Is it essential to use a uniform hypersphere prior for the effectiveness of contrastive loss?
+How much differences does it make when different generalized contrastive losses are used?
+To answer this question, we conduct experiments following SimCLR settings~\cite{chen2020simple,chen2020big}, and use the linear evaluation protocol.
+Detailed experimental setup can be found in appendix~\ref{app:gloss_setup}.

 Figure~\ref{fig:comploss_linear} shows linear evaluation results of models trained with different losses under different training epochs.
 On CIFAR-10, we see little differences in terms of linear evaluation for variants of the generalized contrastive losses, especially when trained longer than 200 epochs.
-As for ImageNet, there are some discrepancies between different losses, but they disappear when a 3-layer non-linear projection head~\cite{chen2020simple,chen2020big} is used (instead of the 2-layer projection head).
+As for ImageNet, there are some discrepancies between different losses, but they disappear when a deeper 3-layer non-linear projection head is used.